thomas001/lr-pristine-raw-importer/README.md

 # Pristine RAW Importer

-A Lightroom plugin that imports photos processed with DxO PureRAW 4.
+A Lightroom plugin that imports photos processed with DxO PureRAW.

 This plugin fulfills the same function as the official import plugin that ships with PureRAW, but it handles the import process differently which fits my